dominickhera/Projects/README.md

 # Projects
-Projects both personal and from school that I have completed.
+These are completed projects both personal and from school by Dominick Hera